Woolworths (New Zealand supermarket chain)

-Woolworths was a New Zealand supermarket and general merchandise retail chain between 1929 and 2018.
+Woolworths is an Australian-owned New Zealand full-service supermarket chain and subsidiary of Woolworths New Zealand, itself a subsidiary of Australia's Woolworths Group.
+Previously known as Countdown, the business is currently in the process of rebranding all stores as Woolworths.

-The brand was phased-out in the late 2000s.
-All but one store were rebranded as Countdown by 2011, with the exception in a location that already had a Countdown supermarket.
+Before its reintroduction, the original 'Woolworths' brand was phased-out in the late 2000s.
+All but one store were rebranded as Countdown by 2011, with the exception in Mount Maunganui.

-In addition to groceries, some stores had a license to sell beer and wine.

 History

 Woolworths (1929–1979)

-Piercy Christmas opened the first Woolworths store on Cuba Street, Wellington in 1929.
+Percy Christmas opened the first Woolworths store on Cuba Street, Wellington in 1929.
 It expanded into a chain of stores, initially selling general merchandise.

 In 1963, Milne & Choyce, Farmers Trading Company and Woolworths formed a joint venture to establish New Zealand's first shopping mall in New Lynn, Auckland.
 All three companies established anchor stores in the new mall.

 Woolworths opened the first supermarket in Hastings in 1965.

 Woolworths acquired the Self Help grocery chain in the early 1970s and began to rebrand these as Woolworths in 1973.